Child Therapist: Job Description, Duties and Requirements

 Counseling child psychologists take a behavioral approach to emotional problems with children and adolescents.
 These child therapists focus on helping their patients to develop ways to use their own strengths to cope with issues, and they counsel entire families when necessary.
 A counseling child psychologist's training is based on the belief that behavior is influenced by numerous factors such as environment, gender, race, sexual orientation, religion and culture, and as such, each child's psychological problems and potential well-being are unique.
 These professionals work in private practice and also in schools.

-The U.S. Bureau of Labor Statistics (BLS) reported that in 2010, 34% of licensed psychologists were in private practice (www.bls.gov).
-Whether counseling child therapists or clinical child therapists, these psychologists are self employed.
+The U.S. Bureau of Labor Statistics (BLS) reported that in 2012, about a third of licensed psychologists were in private practice (www.bls.gov).
+Whether counseling child therapists or clinical child therapists, these psychologists are self-employed.
 Clients are treated in their offices on an outpatient basis.
 Sometimes a child psychologist will join a health care practice such as a family practice physician's office or a pediatrician's office, leading to a team approach to the health of the whole child.
-The overall employment of psychologists was expected to increase 22% from 2010-2020, according to the BLS.
+The overall employment of psychologists was expected to increase 12% from 2012-2022, according to the BLS.

 Most states require doctorate-level training for the independent practice of psychology, as well as a qualified postdoctoral internship.
 The following psychology degree programs are available.

 This 4-year baccalaureate program introduces future child therapists to the fundamentals of psychology with a mixture of classroom lectures and research experience.
 Statistics is heavily emphasized in this program, and some of the subspecialties of psychology are introduced at the undergraduate level.
 Since most students in this program intend to do graduate work in the field of psychology, this program is geared towards preparing the student for graduate studies.
 A student in an undergraduate program in psychology could expect to take courses in topics such as:

 - Statistical methodology

 - Research methodology